Gaussian-LIC2: LiDAR-Inertial-Camera Gaussian Splatting SLAM: Related Works

 \subsection{Photo-Realistic Reconstruction with Radiance Field}

 Map representation deeply affects architecture designs and potential downstream applications of SLAM systems.
 Sparse SLAM approaches~\cite{qin2018vins, campos2021orb} excel in pose estimation but yield only sparse keypoint maps.
 On the contrary, dense SLAM methods produce dense maps beneficial for scene understanding.
-For instance, DTAM~\cite{newcombe2011dtam}, REMODE~\cite{pizzoli2014remode}, DSO~\cite{engel2017direct}, DROID-SLAM~\cite{teed2021droid}, etc, can achieve accurate camera pose tracking and reconstruct dense point cloud maps.
+For instance, DTAM~\cite{newcombe2011dtam}, REMODE~\cite{pizzoli2014remode}, LSD-SLAM~\cite{engel2014lsd}, DSO~\cite{engel2017direct}, DROID-SLAM~\cite{teed2021droid}, etc, can achieve accurate camera pose tracking and reconstruct dense point cloud maps.
 KinectFusion~\cite{newcombe2011kinectfusion}, ElasticFusion~\cite{whelan2015elasticfusion}, and SurfelMeshing~\cite{schops2019surfelmeshing} model 3D scenes using truncated signed distance function (TSDF), surfel, and mesh, all of which are commonly utilized in the SLAM field.
 However, it is challenging to recover photo-realistic camera views from these map representations.
 Fortunately, the emergence of NeRF~\cite{mildenhall2021nerf} has brought a promising solution.
 As a novel radiance field representation, NeRF implicitly models the geometry and texture of the scene through MLPs and achieves differentiable photo-realistic rendering even at novel views.
-Plenoxels~\cite{fridovich2022plenoxels} and instant-ngp~\cite{muller2022instant} further accelerate the training and inference of NeRF by introducing explicit feature grids.
+To accelerate the training, Plenoxels~\cite{fridovich2022plenoxels} optimizes spherical harmonics and density directly on a sparse voxel grid without neural networks, and instant-ngp~\cite{muller2022instant} introduces a multiresolution hash encoding paired with a tiny GPU-accelerated neural network.
 To improve the geometric accuracy of NeRF representation and extract a precise 3D mesh from it, VolSDF~\cite{yariv2021volume}, NeuS~\cite{wang2021neus}, and NeuS2~\cite{wang2023neus2} replace the density field with signed distance function (SDF).